Boxxfish/ai-web-game/README.md

-# AI Web Game (To Be Renamed)
+# Pursuer

-This repo contains both the game and training code for the game AI Web Game (To Be Renamed).
+This repo contains both the game and training code for the AI demo "Pursuer".
+The design document can be found in the `/docs` folder.

 The goal of this project is to design and build a (short) game incorporating deep learning, with the constraint that it has to be efficient enough to run in a browser.